Interpersonal Skills: Definition, Examples & How To Improve

 Career exploration for high school students is often linked to the process of choosing a college major.
 In this time of globalization, students come to realize that there are many ways to make a living and even more ways to live life.

 For most students, this is their first opportunity in which they have significant control over decisions that will shape their long-term lives.

-The good news is that interpersonal skills are something you can learn very quickly and easily just by following some simple rules.
+The good news is that unlike hard skills that take time to learn, soft skills such as interpersonal skills are something you can learn very quickly and easily just by following some simple rules.